keesvv/zen-zsh-theme/README.md

 # Zen ZSH Theme

-💻 A zen theme for Oh My ZSH, using Powerline fonts.
+💻 A zen theme for Oh My ZSH, using NerdFonts.

 > This project is a fork of [agnoster-zsh-theme](https://github.com/agnoster/agnoster-zsh-theme).
 You can learn about further customization on the [original project](https://github.com/agnoster/agnoster-zsh-theme).